Paul Berlenbach: Late career

-He retired with a record of 40 wins (33 KOs), 8 losses, and 3 draws.
+He retired from boxing with a record of 40 wins (33 KOs), 8 losses, and 3 draws.
 He was named #93 on the Ring Magazine's list of 100 greatest punchers of all time.
 Upon his retirement, he owned and operated Paul Berlenbach's Ringside Restaurant in Sound Beach, New York in the 1950s.

 Professional boxing record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.